Northland Village Mall

-Northland (formerly Northland Village Mall) is an open-air shopping mall located in northwest Calgary, Alberta.
+Northland (formerly Northland Village Mall) is an open-air shopping centre and former mall located in northwest Calgary, Alberta.
 The mall opened in 1971, and was expanded in 2005.
-The mall began major renovations in 2021, with demolition to redevelop the mall happening throughout the year 2022 to turn it into an open-air facility.
+The mall began major renovations in 2021, with demolition to redevelop the mall happening throughout 2022 to turn it into an open-air facility.
 Prior to 2021, Northland Village Mall was a one-level indoor shopping centre (with a small two-level section) with over 60 retail shops and services.
 In early 2024, the shopping centre was rebranded as simply Northland, to reflect the major changes.

 The mall is located at the intersection of Crowchild Trail and Shaganappi Trail, surrounded by the neighbourhoods of Brentwood and Dalhousie.

 Retail stores

 The mall's three main anchor retailers are currently Best Buy, Winners and Walmart (previously Woolco).
 It was a regional mall with 510000 sqft of gross leasable area.

 Northland underwent renovations in 2003, when it was expanded to accommodate the arrival of new anchor Best Buy and again in 2005, when the bargain cinema was converted into Calgary's first Designer Depot, the Hudson's Bay Co.'s first off-price retail store location in Western Canada.